trimstray/test-your-sysadmin-skills/README.md

 - owner name,
 - owner group,
 - file size,
-- time of last modification, and
+- time of last modification,
 - file/directory name

-File permissions is displayed as following;
+File permissions is displayed as following:

 - first character is `-` or `l` or `d`, d indicates a directory, a line represents a file, l is a symlink (or soft link) - special type of file
 - three sets of characters, three times, indicating permissions for owner, group and other: